 If you’re making this in the Instant Pot or any pressure cooker, you have to add some clear liquid for the pressure to build, and to avoid the dreaded ‘burn’ message.

 Black Bean Chili also makes for a great potluck and picnic dish.
 It’s vegetarian, gluten-free, so you don’t have to worry about dietary restrictions.
-If you skip the cheese, you can make it vegan too.
+If you skip the cheese topping, you can make it vegan very easily.

 How to Make Instant Pot Chili with Dried Beans